What Is Functional Training?

 7. Functional Training Burns Fat

 Functional workouts can be very high intensity.
-Exercises like those listed above recruit high-threshold muscle fibers in multiple large muscles.
+Exercises like those listed above recruit high-threshold muscle fibres in multiple large muscles.
 This has the biggest impact on your metabolic rate.
-You may be wondering how many calories are burned in functional training — and the answer is: a lot!
+You may be wondering how many calories are burned in functional training—and the answer is: a lot!
 The more muscles that are activated during a workout, the more energy is expended.
 The contraction of larger muscles eats up more oxygen and energy, leading to greater calorie burn.

 Why Is Functional Training Important?

-Our bodies are designed to move rather than being sedentary.
-But in modern times, many of us drive to work, watch TV, and sit for long periods in front of a computer.
+Our bodies are designed to move rather than be sedentary.
+But in modern times, many of us drive to work, watch TV and sit for long periods in front of a computer.
 Often, we only move during our workouts.
 As a result, our bodies become stiff and prone to injury.
-Functional training helps to loosen up muscles and tendons to help you become more mobile and active, reversing the effects of your a sedentary lifestyle.
+Functional training helps to loosen up muscles and tendons to help you become more mobile and active, reversing the effects of a sedentary lifestyle.

 Incorporating functional exercises helps to remind your body what it was meant to do: move!
-And not by unnaturally flexing isolated joints, but by practicing movement patterns ingrained in our human DNA.
-Instead of becoming sedentary, tight, and uncoordinated, functional training helps you feel strong and fit.
+And not by unnaturally flexing isolated joints, but by practising movement patterns ingrained in our human DNA.
+Instead of becoming sedentary, tight and uncoordinated, functional training helps you feel strong and fit.